Wes-SNK/Wes-SNK/README.md

 - 💊 Matrix
   - The Matrix film series is a personal favorite of mine.
 I'm intrigued by its thought-provoking themes and futuristic concepts, which have sparked countless discussions and debates.

+- 🛬 Lost
+  - The best TV Show and so my favorite :)

 - 🧙 Tolkien Universe 🧝‍♂️
   - I'm a passionate fan of J.R.R.
 Tolkien's works, including "The Lord of the Rings" and "The Hobbit."
 The rich mythology and intricate storytelling in Middle-earth captivate me.